Stabilising millennial oscillations in large-scale ocean circulation with a delayed feedback due to a circumpolar current: Introduction

 In order to assimilate the proxy database in a quantitative framework and gain mechanistic understanding of the drivers of observed changes in ocean properties, (paleo)climatologists use ocean-atmosphere general circulation models (GCMs) \cite{Donnadieu2016,Ferreira2011,Laugie2021}.
 These models provide complex representations of ocean physics and dynamics and the coupling with the atmospheric component, sea ice, and possibly ocean biogeochemistry and land surface \cite{Sepulchre20209}.
 Models of the Coupled Model Intercomparison Project phase 6 (CMIP6), for instance, aim to offer a satisfactory representation of the climate system \cite{Zelinka2020}.
 However, these models are computationally expensive and consequently, are generally run only for a few hundred to a thousand years.
 Because this duration approaches the ocean mixing timescale, it is assumed that it allows the model to approximately reach deep-ocean equilibrium, i.e., the physical characteristics of the whole ocean (temperature and salinity), and thus ocean dynamics, are supposed stable from that point in time \cite{Lunt2016,Donnadieu2016}.
 By doing so, it is also implicitly assumed that the ocean circulation does in fact eventually reach a stable steady state.
-Yet, various attempts to run global climate models for a longer time period demonstrated more complex behaviors of the ocean circulation, which sometimes exhibits regimes of stable oscillations.
-Oscillations have notably been simulated in ocean-only GCMs \cite{Sirkes2001,Weijer2003} and ocean GCMs coupled to simple atmospheric components (Earth system Models of Intermediate Complexity; EMICs) \cite{Meissner2008,Haarsma2001}.
-To our knowledge, the only studies reporting such oscillations based on ocean-atmosphere GCM simulations are Refs.~\cite{armstrong22,valdes21} using the fully coupled HadCM3 GCM, and the last glacial CESM simulations of Vettoretti et al. \cite{Vettoretti2022}.
-The absence of further documentation of stable oscillatory regimes in other fully coupled GCMs is not surprising considering that a simulation duration of at least 6 thousand years seems to be required to identify stable oscillations, while a typical run-time for GCMs used to explore past (geological) climate states is typically only ca. 3 thousand years (e.g. \cite{chen22,Laugie2021,wong21}).
+Yet, various attempts to run global climate models for a longer time period demonstrated more complex behaviours of the ocean circulation, which sometimes exhibit regimes of stable self-sustained oscillations.
+Oscillations have notably been simulated in ocean-only GCMs \cite{Sirkes2001,Weijer2003} and ocean GCMs coupled to simple atmospheric components (Earth system models of intermediate complexity; EMICs) \cite{Meissner2008,Haarsma2001}.
+To our knowledge, the only studies reporting such self-sustained oscillations based on ocean-atmosphere GCM simulations are Refs.~\cite{armstrong22,valdes21} using the fully coupled HadCM3 GCM, Ref.~\cite{kuniyoshi2022effect} using the MIROC4m GCM, Ref.~\cite{klockmann2020coupling} using the Max Planck Institute Earth system model and the last glacial CESM simulations of Vettoretti \emph{et al.} \cite{Vettoretti2022}.
+The absence of further documentation of stable oscillatory regimes in other fully coupled GCMs is not surprising considering that a simulation duration of at least 6 thousand years seems to be required to identify stable oscillations, while a typical run-time for GCMs used to explore past (geological) climate states is typically only about 3 thousand years (e.g. \cite{chen22,Laugie2021,wong21}).